Kislovskiy/talks/2023_PyData_Berlin/README.md

 The better approach is to separate data processing and data visualisation.
 And use object oriented approach to data visualisation.

-Let me explain what I mean by looking first into bad example.
-Here are two Jupyter notebook cells where data is coupled with visualisation.
-If I copy and paste the cell and change the data, the beautiful visualisation code will not work, I need to tune it.
-Imagine if I need to experiment with colors and line styles, I would copy and paste this code N times to different cells.
+Imagine if I need to experiment with colours and line styles, I would copy and paste this code N times to different cells.
-The alternative to this is to extract functions.
-The visualisation function is now decoupled from the data, and it can be reused.
-It takes data and axis as arguments, and it returns the axis with the plot.
-And If I would experiment with colors and style, I would itterate over the parameters and plot the data side by side.

 ## Slide 15

+Here is the alternative to a jupyter notebook with three cells of code to generate the plot.
+You could see here what I mean by decoupling data processing and visualisation.
+There are three functions.
+The plot_cmap_wawes is the one that demonstrates the decoupling of data processing and visualisation.
+I have to respect only one convention in my data, it should come in a form of a pandas dataframe, and contain a column named "X" and a column named "Y".
+I can call visuslize_curves function 3 times with different parameters and pick the colorscheme I like.
+This is a toy example, but in a real project you could find yourself in a situation where you need to experiment with different parameters.
+It's extremely easy to do it with this approach.
+Having visualisations side by side is also nice, because you can compare them and see which one is better.

+## Slide 16

+Let's take another example why it could be useful.
+It also illustrates the importance of "Do Not Trust the Defaults", and "Don't misslead the reader" rule, from the list of rules that I showed you at the beginning of the talk.
+The data is the same, but visualisation is different.
+It shows the Global temperature change from 1880 to 2023.
+With data we can easily create a misleading visualisations.

+But I brought this example with a purpose to demonstrate that it has the same building blocks as the previous examples.
+But you've also learned the technique to experiment with data visualisations.
+Everytime I define a new function, I commit changes imidiately.
+This gives me lot's of freedom to experiment with the code, and revert changes if I don't like them, without overhead of copying and pasting code.

+# Slide 17

 Tests are vitally important for data visualisation projects.
 They may seem redundant, but they could save you a lot of time in a long run.